-PCC is an equal opportunity educational institution and does not discriminate on the basis of age, race, religion, color, national origin, gender, sexual orientation, or disability in its activities, programs, or employment practices as required by Title VII, Title IX, Section 504, Age Discrimination Act, and Title II of the ADA.
+PCC is an equal opportunity educational institution and the College does not discriminate on the basis of sex/gender, race, color, age, creed, national or ethnic origin, physical or mental disability, veteran status, pregnancy status, religion, genetic information, gender identity or sexual orientation in its activities, programs or employment practices as required by Title VII, Title IX, Section 504, Age Discrimination Act, and Title II of the ADA.
 The College has designated the Director of Human Resources as its Affirmative Action Officer with the responsibility to coordinate its civil rights compliance activities and grievance procedures.

-For information, contact Ken Nufer, Director of Human Resources, 900 West Orman Avenue, Pueblo, CO 81004.
-Telephone: 719.549.3220; or the Office for Civil Rights, U.S. Department of Education, Region VIII, Federal Office Building, 1244 North Speer Boulevard, Suite 310, Denver, CO 80204, telephone 303.844.5695; TDD 303.844.3417.
+For information, contact the Director of Human Resources, 900 W. Orman Ave., Pueblo, CO 81004, telephone: 719.549.3220; or the Office for Civil Rights, US Department of Education, Region VIII, Federal Office Building, 1244 N. Speer Blvd., Suite 310, Denver, CO 80204, telephone 303.844.5695, TDD 303.844.3417.